 Your baby is jaundiced and is hard to wake, fussy, or not nursing or taking formula well.

-In breastfed babies, jaundice often lasts for more than 2 to 3 weeks.
+A: In breastfed babies, it is common for jaundice to last 1 month or occasionally longer.
 In formula-fed babies, most jaundice goes away by 2 weeks.
-If your baby is jaundiced for more than 3 weeks, see your baby's doctor.
+However, if your baby is jaundiced for more than 3 weeks, see your baby's doctor.